Skip to content

 },

-proto::ToServer {
+ToAnkaios {

-request_id: "request_id".to_string(),
+request_id: REQUEST_ID.to_string(),

-request_content: Some(proto::request::RequestContent::UpdateStateRequest(
+request_content: Some(RequestContent::UpdateStateRequest(Box::new(

-proto::UpdateStateRequest {
+UpdateStateRequest {

-new_state: Some(proto::CompleteState {
+new_state: Some(CompleteState {

-desired_state: Some(proto::State {
+desired_state: Some(State {

-api_version: "v0.1".to_string(),
+api_version: "v0.1".into(),

 workloads: new_workloads,